AndelaOSP/art-dashboard/docs/best_practices/code_organization.md

 ## `_reducers` folder
 This folder contains all the reducers of the application.

-Each reducer correspond to a specific action file.
+Each reducer corresponds to a specific action file.
 E.g. `users.reducer.js`

 An example of a reducer file is:
 ```js